-It does seem very fishy that you would be made redundant so shortly after your grievance.
+It does seem very suspect that you would be made redundant so shortly after your grievance.
 There may be enough here to suggest that this was an unfair dismissal.
 We would need to understand more about the type of work which was diminished, who your colleagues were that were made redundant, whether you were placed in a ‘pool’ of similar employees and assessed against objective criteria and other such factors.

-Certainly there would seem to be enough to put forward a strong case for a negotiation of a higher amount for your settlement agreement, assuming that you want to leave (which sounds like the right choice).
+Certainly there would seem to be enough to put forward a strong case for negotiation of a higher amount for your settlement agreement, assuming that you want to leave (which sounds like the right choice).
 Do get in touch if you wish to discuss further.

 Compromise Agreements Ltd